 The baseline is generated based on the relevant recorded driving data we have collected from our network of over 400,000 vehicles.
 This baseline is updated quarterly.

 DRIVE currently looks at hard brakes, hard accelerations, speeding (defined using the flow of traffic), hard-cornering events, and HoS violations.
 In addition to the event type, DRIVE also evaluates the location in which the event occured, as well as vehicle class.

 When an event occurs, the DRIVE model looks at the specific road segment and evaluates the attributes (intensity, duration, etc.) of that event and compares against the baseline of driving behavior for that road segment and vehicle class.
 The further over the baseline of the intensity and duration of the event, the more negative impact that event has on the score.

 Within a safety event, DRIVE calculates intensity and duration in addition to the road segment and vehicle type against the baseline to determine how the score is impacted.
 This means the score increases or decreases depending on how consistently the driver performs above or below the expected baseline.

 If your driver has proven to be a good driver with a score well above the KeepTruckin baseline (average) and he/she has a bad week— their score will not drop dramatically.
 The model knows this driver historically performs above the expected baseline.
 Their driver score might shift a few points down that week, but in the following weeks it will return to where it was if this one week was truly an anomaly.

-We take a weighted average based on miles of driver scores.
-For example: somebody who drove 1,000 miles would count only 1.5x more than someone who drove 100 miles as opposed to being 10x more with a simple average weighting by distance.
+Fleets are scored weekly based on drivers who drove within that week.
+We take a modified weighted average (based on miles driven) of driver scores to get the fleet average.
+Ex: A driver who drove 1,000 miles would count only 1.5x more than someone who drove 100 miles, as opposed to being 10x more if you did a simple average weighted by distance.